fabiankaraben/nodejs-mini-projects/README.md

 ## Intermediate

 1. **RESTful User Management API**
-   This is a user management backend in Node.js with Express and TypeScript, using MongoDB for data, REST APIs with 5 endpoints for CRUD, JWT security, and Docker/Kubernetes deployment for handling up to 500 users.
+   This is a user management backend in Node.js with Express and TypeScript, using MongoDB for data, REST APIs with 5 endpoints for CRUD, JWT security, and Docker Compose deployment for handling up to 500 users.
    intermediate/01-restful-user-management-api

 2. **Caching Layer with Redis**
-   This is a cached API service in Node.js with TypeScript, integrating Redis for query caching, Express endpoints, PostgreSQL backend, JWT auth, and Docker deployment for performance improvement.
+   This is a cached API service in Node.js with TypeScript, integrating Redis for query caching, Express endpoints, PostgreSQL backend, JWT auth, and Docker Compose deployment for performance improvement.
    intermediate/02-caching-layer-with-redis

 3. **Message Queue Consumer**
-   This is a queue processor in Node.js with TypeScript, consuming from RabbitMQ, process tasks asynchronously, MongoDB for results, no security, and Docker/Kubernetes deployment for decoupling.
+   This is a queue processor in Node.js with TypeScript, consuming from RabbitMQ, process tasks asynchronously, MongoDB for results, no security, and Docker Compose deployment for decoupling.
    intermediate/03-message-queue-consumer

 4. **OAuth2 Server**
-   This is an auth provider backend in Node.js with TypeScript, implementing OAuth2 with passport-oauth2, token endpoints, MongoDB users, and Docker deployment for identity management.
+   This is an auth provider backend in Node.js with TypeScript, implementing OAuth2 with passport-oauth2, token endpoints, MongoDB users, and Docker Compose deployment for identity management.
    intermediate/04-oauth2-server

 5. **API Testing with Jest**